Fred Bwino Kyakulaga

-Fredrick Bwino Kyakulaga (born in June 22, 1964) is a Ugandan Microbiologist and Politician who serves as the State Minister for Agriculture, Animal Industry, and Fisheries, a position he assumed in June 2021.
+Fred Bwino Kyakulaga also known as Fredrick Bwino Kyakulaga (born June 22, 1964) is a Ugandan microbiologist and politician currently serving as the State Minister for Agriculture, Animal Industry, and Fisheries.
 He is also the elected Member of Parliament for Kigulu North in Iganga District on National Resistance Movement ticket.

-Personal life and education
+Education background

-Fred Bwino Kyakulaga was born in June 22, 1964 in Kigulu, Iganga District.
+Fred Bwino Kyakulaga was born on June 22, 1964, in Kigulu, Iganga District.

 Fred Holds a Phd in Public Administration from the Uganda Management Institute, MA in Procurement from Makerere University and currently doing his Phd in Agricultural Research in Plant Pathology Microbiology.

+Career

+Current government positions (2021–2025)

+Appointed by President Yoweri Museveni in June 2021 as State Minister for Agriculture, Animal Industry and Fisheries, he specifically oversees the crop sub-sector.

+In late 2025, he led the transition from a sectoral to a programmatic approach to enhance value addition and economic growth through Agro-Industrialization and he announced measures to safeguard the vanilla harvest and curb theft to protect the high-value commodity.

+In December 2025, he launched regional coffee profiles for Uganda to boost global market competitiveness.

+He has spearheaded initiatives to increase food production by partnering with the Uganda Prisons Service to use idle land for large-scale farming.

+He represents the Kigulu North constituency in Iganga District for the 11th Parliament (2021–2026) under the National Resistance Movement (NRM) party.